The Sharp-tailed Grouse

 calls and chatters (chatters produced with feet stomping on the ground).

 comparison chart for tips in differentiating between

 Conservation Status: Has disappeared throughout parts of its

 historic range due to habitat loss.
-Declines in range and population
+They were once found in high numbers

 Cornell Lab of Ornithology - Sharp-tailed Grouse

 Photo Information: December 19th, 2009 -- Fort Pierre National